ckuelker/quick-guide-en-us/Dev/HPC/mpich.md

 Configuration completed.
 ```

-In case you follow those different `configure` experiments
-make sure before compiling that `configure` is executed
+If you are following these various `configure` experiments, make sure you run
-from a clean archive.
+`configure` from a clean archive before compiling.

 ```bash
 make -j 4